-While a bit pricier, Lush offer a range of toners to suit any skin type that are made from mostly natural ingredients.
+While a bit pricier, Lush offers a range of toners to suit any skin type that are made from mostly natural ingredients.
 Lush’s range includes bath bombs, bath oils, soaps, scrubs, face masks, lotions, and gels.
 They’ll leave your skin looking and smelling amazing.

 You can also make your own vegan toner out of ingredients you can find in your pantry!

 The Andalou Naturals 1000 Roses Beautiful Day Cream contains no artificial fragrances or harsh chemicals, so it’s perfect for those with sensitive skin.
-Made from 100% vegan, cruelty-free, certified organic and fair trade ingredients, this hydrating cream revives skin while bringing out that ‘rosy’ complexion.
+Made from 100% vegan, cruelty-free, certified organic, and fair trade ingredients, this hydrating cream revives skin while bringing out that ‘rosy’ complexion.

 Those with oily, acne-prone skin will love Alba Botanica’s Acnedote Oil Control Lotion.
-Affordable, cruelty-free and formulated with salicylic acid and willow bark extract.
-This lotion targets blemishes for a visibly clearer complexion.
+Affordable, cruelty-free, and formulated with salicylic acid and willow bark extract, this lotion targets blemishes for a visibly clearer complexion.

 Pacifica offers a range of affordable cleansers to suit any skin type.
 Their 100% vegan and cruelty-free Sea Foam Complete Face Wash combines coconut water and sea vegetables.
 Not only does it gently cleanse skin, but doubles as a makeup remover!

-But it’s super quick, cheap and easy to make your own face scrub out of ingredients you can find in your pantry!
+But it’s super quick, cheap, and easy to make your own face scrub out of ingredients you can find in your pantry!